 That I’d be doing it myself a couple of years later — desperate for anything that would make me feel like I was living rather than dying.

-Bikram is tough — the heat, the poses.
-All the classes are for beginners, but just getting through the heat definitely takes some kind of strength of character — or in my case, absolute end-of-the-rope desperation — to get through.
+Bikram is tough — the heat, the poses, everything.
+All classes are considered beginner level, but just getting through the heat definitely takes extra strength — or in my case, absolute end-of-the-rope desperation — to get through.

-The poses are challenging, but to their credit, they’re only as challenging as one decides to make them.
-They’re beginner level or advanced level — all the same poses — just depending on how hard you elect to push yourself.
+The poses are challenging, but to Bikram’s credit, they’re only as challenging as one makes them.
+What matters is how hard you push yourself.

-I pushed myself as if my life depended on those poses because they did.
+I pushed myself as if my life depended on those poses, because they did.
 My mental health decimated by cancer, Bikram made me focus.
-Each 90-minute class was a vacation — being forced to get through that heat, to truly listen to the instructors because they rarely show — made me not think about cancer.
+Each 90-minute class was a mental vacation — being forced to get through that heat, to truly listen to instructors, since they don’t demonstrate poses — made me not think about cancer.
 What a relief!
 As treacherous those 90 minutes were, they were also a refuge.
-A respite from contemplating about the myriad decisions I needed to make and from contemplating my grim situation.
-I’m not so good at meditation, at the time worse than ever at it, so the classes forced me into laser focus!
+A respite from contemplating the myriad decisions I needed to make for my grim situation.
+I’m not great at meditation, but the classes taught me laser focus!

-In those 90 minutes, body, mind, and soul were simultaneously pummeled and sweat purified into submission.
-As my body became strong, balanced, flexible, and focused, so did my mind and spirit.
+In an hour and a half, my body, my mind, and my soul were pummeled.
+Sweat rained out of me.
+As my body became strong, balanced, flexible, and focused, so did the rest of me.

-“Bikram’s Beginning Yoga Class,” by Bikram Choudhury with the help of Bonnie Jones Reynolds, helped speed the process.
+“Bikram’s Beginning Yoga Class,” the book Bikram Choudhury published with the help of Bonnie Jones Reynolds, helped speed the process.

-It’s just the best!
-Everything one could want in such a book!
-Without wasting a lot of ink, paper, and the reader’s time, it engages, explains the background and because.
-Then it gets to the 26 poses, each with their own succinct background and because.
-Those magical 26 poses!
-Designed to address every single part of the body, “head to toes, bones to skin,” as Bikram extols.
+It’s everything one could need from such a book!
+Without wasting a lot of ink, paper, and the reader’s time, it starts with how Bikram put together his workout.
+Then explains the do’s and don’ts of the 26-pose routine he designed to address every part of the body.
+In his words, the sequence heals one “head to toes, bones to skin.”

-Thank goodness for the non-celebs in it too.
-They illustrate how women and men, oldsters and youngsters, huge and petite, can all do this yoga!
-Simple, direct, straightforward, and best of all, inspiring.
+Thank goodness for the non-celebs in it, too.
+They illustrate how women and men, oldsters and youngsters, huge and petite, can do this yoga!
+Simple, direct, straightforward, and best of all, inspiring and effective.